adicarlisle/QA-Core-Fundamental-Project/README.md

 ## Objective
 To create a CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.

+This project aims to complete the objective as a **ttrpg** dice application.

 ### Requirements

 - Kanban board (Trello)